 Meetings are on the third Sunday of each month, from September through May, at the Springhill Presbyterian Church.
-The meeting includes a program to provide instruction, critique and/or "hands on" opportunities to help artists further develop their knowledge and skills.
+The meeting includes an artist talk to provide instruction, critique and/or "hands on" opportunities to help artists further develop their knowledge and skills.
 MAA provides a variety of venues to allow members to show their work, including a Spring Member Show, a Fall Juried Exhibition and opportunities to show work at local businesses.

 In 1955, Mobile Art Association formed a planning committee for a permanent exhibiting gallery.
 In 1957, the Mobile Art Association, Allied Arts Council and the Art Patrons League inaugurated the original proposal to the City of Mobile for the original Mobile Art Gallery, now named Mobile Museum of Art.
 In 1957, MAA began a fundraising project to construct the original building.
 In 1963, MAA donated $30,000 to the building fund of the Art Gallery to the City of Mobile.
 The City of Mobile funded the remainder.
 The Mobile Art Gallery opened on October 31, 1964.